Privacy and Credit Reporting Policy

 The information that we provide to a credit reporting body may sometimes be used for ‘pre-screening’ of direct marketing offers to be made by another credit provider.
 You may contact the credit reporting body to request that your credit information is not used in this way.

 You may also contact the credit reporting body to request that they not use or disclose the credit-reporting information they hold about you if you consider that you may have been a victim of fraud or if you believe on reasonable grounds that the information they hold about you is out-of-date, incomplete or incorrect.
-The credit reporting body must not use or disclose your credit information for a period of 21 days after receiving your notice.

 For further information, contact the following credit reporting bodies at: